Big Mac Salad with Pasta

-Big Mac Pasta Salad combines the flavors of the fast food sandwich with tender noodles.
-Take this scrumptious cheeseburger pasta salad to your next potluck or backyard barbecue!
+Big Mac Salad combines the flavors of the fast food burger with tender noodles.
+Take this scrumptious Big Mac pasta salad to your next potluck or backyard barbecue!

-Finally, lightly seasoned ground beef and tender noodles make it savory and plenty hearty as well!
+Finally, lightly seasoned ground beef and tender noodles make this Big Mac salad recipe savory and plenty hearty as well!

 It’s easily one of the best pasta salad recipe ideas to come through my kitchen.

-Making this side dish is a snap, and couldn’t be much easier.
+Making this dish is a snap, and couldn’t be much easier.

 - Brown the ground beef and chop the cheese and vegetables while you boil the pasta.
 Then, combine everything in a large bowl.

-- Whisk together the Big Mac sauce and pour it over the salad ingredients.
+- Whisk together the Big Mac salad dressing recipe and pour it over the ingredients.
 Toss until well coated and chill for 1 to 2 hours.
 It’s that simple!

-The amounts listed in this recipe are balanced so the dish tastes just like the popular cheeseburger.
+The amounts listed in this recipe for Big Mac salad are balanced so the dish tastes just like the popular cheeseburger.

 However, you can certainly make adjustments to any of the ingredients to suit your own flavor preferences.